arjunsavel/cortecs/paper/paper.md

 # Methods
 `cortecs` seeks to compress redundant information by representing opacity not as the values themselves but as fits to the values.
-We provide three methods of increasing complexity (and flexibility) for compressing and decompressing opacity: polynomial-fitting, PCA, and neural networks.
+We provide three methods of increasing complexity (and flexibility) for compressing and decompressing opacity: polynomial-fitting, principal components analysis (PCA; e.g., @jolliffe2016principal) and neural networks (e.g., @alzubaidi2021review).
 Each compression method is paired with a decompression method that can be used to evaluate opacity values.
-These decompression methods are tailored for usage on GPUs and are accelerated with the `JAX` code transformation framework (cite).
+These decompression methods are tailored for usage on GPUs and are accelerated with the `JAX` code transformation framework [@jax2018github].

 In addition to these compression/decompression methods, `cortecs` provides utility scripts for working with large opacity files.
 For instance, `cortecs` can convert opacity files between popular formats, "chunk" opacity files for parallel computations across CPUs, and add overlap between chunked files for calculations that include Doppler shifts.

-Test a citation [@line:2021]

 # Example: High-resolution retrieval of WASP-77Ab?
-As a proof of concept, we run a parameter inference code (a "retrieval") on the thermal emission spectrum of the fiducial hot Jupiter WASP-77Ab (cite a bunch) with `cortecs`-compressed opacity.
-The retrieval pairs PyMultiNest sampling with the CHIMERA radiative transfer code (cite).
+As a proof of concept, we run a parameter inference code (a "retrieval") on the thermal emission spectrum of the fiducial hot Jupiter WASP-77Ab [@line:2021; @mansfield2022confirmation; @august2023confirmation] with `cortecs`-compressed opacity.
+The retrieval pairs PyMultiNest [@buchner2014x] sampling with the CHIMERA radiative transfer code [@line2013systematic].
 For this experiment, we use the PCA-based compression scheme implemented in `cortecs`.

-We find that our compressed-opacity retrieval yields posterior distributions and Bayesian evidences that are consistent with those from the benchmark retrieval using uncompressed opacity.
+We find that our compressed-opacity retrieval yields posterior distributions (as plotted by the `corner` package; @corner) and Bayesian evidences that are consistent with those from the benchmark retrieval using uncompressed opacity  \autoref{fig:corner}.
 The results from this exercise indicate that our compression/decompression scheme is accurate enough to be used in high-resolution retrievals.

+![The posterior distributions for our baseline WASP-77A retrieval (teal). and our retrieval using opacities compressed by `cortecs` (gold). \label{fig:corner}](pca_compress.png)

 # Acknowledgements